josephrkramer/steam-chromebook/README.md

 # steam-chromebook
 Automate the installation of Steam on a Chromebook using the built in Linux container (crostini)

+Enable the following flags (as of Chrome OS 81):
+- chrome://flags/#crostini-gpu-support
+- chrome://flags/#exo-pointer-lock

 ```
 git clone https://github.com/josephrkramer/steam-chromebook.git
 cd steam-chromebook